USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_gcc.md

 ```

 7. Edit the Makeinclude.Linux2_x86_64gfort_openmpi_4.0.1_gcc_9.1.0 to comment out OMPFLAG and OMPLIBS
-ettings.
+settings.
 This will remove the need to link the shared memory OPENMP libraries when compiling CMAQ and WRF-CMAQ.

 ```
 OMPFLAGS  = # -fopenmp